Liz Rosan Kirkwood, Executive Director

 Dave Dempsey has 35 years experience in environmental policy.
 He served as environmental advisor to former Michigan Governor James Blanchard and as policy advisor on the staff of the International Joint Commission.
 He has also provided policy support to the Michigan Environmental Council and Clean Water Action.
 He has authored several books on the Great Lakes and water protection.

-Kelly serves as a communication consultant helping to implement FLOW’s participation in the Oil & Water Don’t Mix campaign to shut down the aging, cracked, and corroded Line 5 oil pipelines in the open waters of the Mackinac Straits, where Lake Michigan and Lake Huron meet.
-His experience includes research, writing, and organizing communities.
-Kelly’s leadership skills include working with local, state, and national environmental campaigns.
+As deputy director, Kelly works to grow FLOW’s reach, revenue, programs, and partnerships.
+Kelly has worked with FLOW since 2014, initially as a communications consultant helping to coordinate and support FLOW’s involvement in the Oil & Water Don’t Mix campaign to shut down the aging, cracked, and encrusted Line 5 oil pipelines in the open waters of the Mackinac Straits, where Lake Michigan and Lake Huron meet.
+Kelly’s experience includes research, writing, and organizing communities.
+His leadership skills include working with local, state, and national environmental campaigns.
 He served as volunteer co-chair of successful election campaigns to launch a countywide public bus transit system in 2006 and renew its funding by a 3-1 margin in 2011 in Benzie County.
 Kelly also helped to build and co-direct state and local coalitions to advance people-centered transportation policies and projects in Michigan from 1998-2005 while working with the Michigan Land Use Institute.
-Since 2005, Kelly has worked as a consultant at The Resource for Great Programs, a national firm working to strengthen foundations that support, and nonprofit law firms that provide, free civil legal aid to people in poverty across the nation.
+For more than a decade thereafter, Kelly worked as a consultant at The Resource for Great Programs, a national firm working to strengthen foundations that support, and nonprofit law firms that provide, free civil legal aid to people in poverty across the nation.
 Kelly volunteered in the U.S. Peace Corps in Tanzania, East Africa, where he and his wife Carolyn served as village-based volunteers for two years.
-He earned a Master of Arts in Journalism and a Bachelor of Arts in Communications and English Literature from the University of Michigan.
+He earned a Master of Arts in Journalism and a Bachelor of Arts in English Literature from the University of Michigan.

 Nayt Boyt grew up in Michigan and is most at ease in nature.
 From collecting frogs in his backyard to hiking all of the Sleeping Bear trails, he has always enjoyed being competitive and being outdoors.
 Over the years, he frequently went on camping and backpacking trips.
 In 2014, he thru-hiked the Appalachian Trail, and in 2015, he thru-hiked the Superior Hiking Trail, a portion of the North Country Trail.
 He has since hiked several portions of the North Country Trail in Michigan and plans to complete the Grand Traverse NCT 100-mile challenge this year.